Economy of Uruguay: Mid-20th century

-The economy of Uruguay started in the early 20th century (1920s-1950s) with government policy focused on import substitution industrialization, where the government encouraged and protected national manufacturers to reduce dependency on imports.
-Generally, manufacturing prospered during this period with growth of 8.4% a year from 1945 to 1954.

-By 1956 the middle class was approximately 40% of the population, with urban services and culture, like mass media and cinema, flourishing.
-However, the policy of import substitution industrialization began to collapse in the 1950s, leading to economic and social unrest.
-Many economic histories describe both the 50s and 60s and dictatorship period (70s and 80s) as economic downturn periods, followed by further economic degradation caused by neoliberalism.
+The Uruguay economy shifted from an agriculture-dominated economy to an industrial economy from the period 1930 to 1955.
+This shift led to a sluggish economy, as Uruguay neglected its comparative advantage, diverting resources away from a productive agricultural sector to an inefficient, unproductive manufacturing sector.
+The government sought to bolster its manufacturing sector with import substitution industrialization, disincentivizing imports.
+From the 1950s onwards, the Uruguayan economy was in decline.

+Anthropology professor Daniel Renfrew describes the 50s, 60s and dictatorship period (70s and 80s) as economic downturn periods, followed by further economic degradation caused by neoliberalism.
+Economist Jamie Mezzera disagrees with this interpretation, arguing that between 1968 and 1972, Uruguay was one of the most regulated capitalist economies in the world.
+In this period, the government massively increased import tariffs and had near-total wage and price controls.
+The government instituted these policies to avoid the political pressure that would come if they were to devalue their currency.
+Between 1955 and 1972, economic output in Uruguay stagnated.
+After the price and wage controls were largely removed in 1973, growth increased by 4.3% per year until 1979.

 The policies of the Colorado Party under Julio María Sanguinetti and Jorge Batlle during the 90s and early 2000s, following global trends of neo-liberalization, facilitated a shift from manufacturing and small-scale agriculture, towards increasing monoculture agriculture and services like finance and tourism.
 However, these policies faded as the regional economic problems in Argentina and Brazil caused a downturn and unemployment from 1998 to 2003.
 The economic and social crises that followed allowed for the election of the Broad Front a leftist coalition against the neoliberal policies.

-Contemporary trends

-The number of trade unionists has quadrupled since 2003, from 110,000 to more than 400,000 in 2015 for a working population of 1.5 million people.
-According to the International Trade Union Confederation, Uruguay has become the most advanced country in the Americas in terms of respect for "fundamental labor rights, in particular, freedom of association, the right to collective bargaining and the right to strike".